NixNeovim/NixNeovimPlugins/README.md

 #### 2. Create a Pull Request

 - Create a pull request with the changed manifest.txt (and blacklist.txt if neccessary).
 - A GitHub action will check your contribution and generate all neccessary nix code for your new plugin.
-It will also take care of sorting and cleaning the manifest.txt
+It will also take care of sorting and cleaning the manifest.yaml
 - After all checks have passed, I will merge your change.

 I am happy for any contribution. :)

 ### How to remove a new plugin

+this contains old information.
+Just open an issue for now

 Copy the entry from manifest.txt to blacklist.txt and create a PR.
-The GitHub Actions will do the rest, including removing the entry from manifest.txt
+The GitHub Actions will do the rest, including removing the entry from manifest.yaml

 ## Credits